RRResident/ES6-plus-features/ES6.md

     [(1, 3, 4, 2)].findIndex((x) => x > 3); // 2
 ```

-3. `String.repeat()` gets passed a number of times to return a repeat of the string it is called on.
+3. `String.prototype.repeat()` gets passed a number of times to return a repeat of the string it is called on.

 ```javascript
 let yo = 'yo';